Wilchar: Archbishop of the Gauls

 Wilchar's loss of his diocese may be linked to the death of Carloman.
-He remained, however, as an archbishop with authority in all Gaul but without a see.
+He remained, however, as an archbishop with authority in all of Gaul but without a see.
 An identical position had been held by Boniface in 744–745 before the creation of the archbishopric of Mainz.
 Likewise, Wilchar was the "de facto successor to Chrodegang" at the head of the Frankish church.
 As archbishop, Wilchar may have consecrated Charles and his wife, Hildegard, as king and queen of the Lombards in Pavia in 774.
 He led another embassy to Rome in 775 and in 780 was recalled by Pope Hadrian I.

 Sometime before 786, probably in 780 or 781, Wilchar, with papal permission, consecrated the Goth Egila as a peripatetic bishop in Spain.
 This is the second recorded time that Wilchar received authorization to consecrate a bishop by himself.
 The mission was a disaster.
 Archbishop Elipandus of Toledo accused Egila of falling in with the heretical sect of Migetius, while Elipandus was accused of adhering to Adoptionism.
 According to a letter of Hadrian in the Codex Carolinus, the mission was Wilchar's idea and he had assured the pope of Egila's theological bona fides.
 It is clear that Wilchar had the permission of Charles also for this mission and the king may even have been the initiator.

 In 782, Mainz and Reims were raised to archbishoprics, but Wilchar retained this precedence as archbishop of the Gauls.
 He took part in the Council of Paderborn in 785.
 While there, he and Bishop Angilramn of Metz issued a privilege for the monastery of Salonnes, a dependency of Saint-Denis.
 He died in 786 or 787.